 Newer smart wall fans can connect to mobile applications or smart home systems.
 These fans allow users to control speed, schedule operation, and monitor power consumption.

-A wall fan may look simple, but it contains several important components that ensure efficient operation.
+A wall fan may look simple from the outside, but it is made up of several important components that work together to ensure smooth, safe, and efficient operation.

 Electric Motor